ChainSafe/dappeteer/docs/API.md

   priority?: number;
 }
 ```
 commands MetaMask to submit a transaction.
-For this to work MetaMask has to be in a transaction confirmation state (basically promting the user to submit/reject a transaction).
+For this to work MetaMask has to be in a transaction confirmation state (basically prompting the user to submit/reject a transaction).
 You can (optionally) pass an object with `gas` and/or `gasLimit`, by default they are `20` and `50000` respectively.

 <a name="sign"></a>
 ## `metamask.sign(): Promise<void>`
 commands MetaMask to sign a message.
 For this to work MetaMask must be in a sign confirmation state.

+<a name="signTypedData"></a>
+## `metamask.signTypedData(): Promise<void>`
+commands MetaMask to sign a message.
+For this to work MetaMask must be in a sign typed data confirmation state.

 <a name="approve"></a>
 ## `metamask.approve(): Promise<void>`